 Chambermaids: Attended to the chambers or rooms.
 Dusted, swept, made beds, warmed beds, took care of fires, attended dressing room, and cared for windows.

-Housemaids: also know as “spider brushers” from all the dusting they did.
-They mended garments, made beds, opened windows, tidied, served tea (they were the ones to sell it) washed windows and stairs, polished fireplace fixtures and door looks, and emptied chamber pots.
+Housemaids: Also known as “spider brushers” from all the dusting they did.
+They mended garments, made beds, opened windows, tidied, served tea (they were the ones to resell it) washed windows and stairs, polished fireplace fixtures and door looks, and emptied chamber pots.

 Nurserymaids: Wet nurses, cared for children